ygorshenin/icfp-2020/evaluator/README.txt

-* How to build:
-$ ghc Main.hs -O2 -o Main

-* How to run:
+* How to build & run:
-$ ./Main ../path-to-galaxy.txt
+$ stack run ../path-to-galaxy.txt